 Circumcision should not be done if the neonate has hemophilia or another bleeding disorder.

 Most neonates lose 5 to 7% of their birth weight during the first few days of life, primarily because fluid is lost in urine and insensibly and secondarily because meconium is passed, vernix caseosa is lost, and the umbilical cord dries.

 Urine and bowel movements

-If meconium has not been passed within 24 hours, the clinician should consider evaluating the neonate for anatomic abnormalities, such as imperforate anus Anal Atresia Anal atresia is an imperforate anus.
+If meconium has not been passed within 24 hours, the clinician should consider evaluating the neonate for anatomic abnormalities, such as imperforate anus Anal Atresia Anal atresia is also known as imperforate anus.
 (Also see Overview of Congenital Gastrointestinal Anomalies.)
-In anal atresia, the tissue closing the anus may be several centimeters thick or just a thin... read more , Hirschsprung disease Hirschsprung Disease Hirschsprung disease is a congenital anomaly of innervation of the lower intestine, usually limited to the colon, resulting in partial or total functional obstruction.
-Symptoms are obstipation... read more , and cystic fibrosis Cystic Fibrosis Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
+In anal atresia, the tissue closing the anus may be several centimeters thick or... read more , Hirschsprung disease Hirschsprung Disease Hirschsprung disease is a congenital anomaly consisting of a failure of neuronal colonization (and thus a failure of innervation) of the lower intestine, usually limited to the colon, resulting... read more , and cystic fibrosis Cystic Fibrosis Cystic fibrosis is an inherited disease of the exocrine glands affecting primarily the gastrointestinal and respiratory systems.
 It leads to chronic lung disease, exocrine pancreatic insufficiency... read more (which can cause meconium ileus Meconium Ileus Meconium ileus is obstruction of the terminal ileum by abnormally tenacious meconium; it most often occurs in neonates with cystic fibrosis.
 Meconium ileus accounts for up to 33% of neonatal... read more ).

 Hospital Discharge of the Newborn